Blog · Analysis · Last reviewed June 24, 2026

 Every public AI factory needs an allocation system.
 That is where industrial policy becomes an interface.

 EuroHPC's large-scale access call for AI factories is aimed at industry users seeking more than 50,000 GPU hours.
 It describes multiple 2026 cut-off dates, a target approval period of 10 working days after a cut-off if the proposal passes technical and peer-review evaluation, and allocations for three, six, or twelve months.
-Academia and public-sector users are directed to separate access modes for AI for science and collaborative EU projects.
+The same access page warns that partition availability may be limited by demand and directs academia and public-sector users to separate access modes for AI for science and collaborative EU projects.
+That is the practical shape of scarcity: eligibility, queue timing, review criteria, partition availability, support capacity, and reporting duties decide what "access" means.

 Those details matter because access rules decide what the factory is for.
 Is the machine a subsidy for firms near commercialization?
 A commons for public science?
 A national-security asset?
 A tool for SMEs that cannot buy hyperscaler capacity?
 A way to keep AI talent in Europe?
 A compliance-friendly alternative to foreign clouds?
 A platform for strategic sectors such as health, energy, manufacturing, defense, public administration, and education?
 It can be several of these things, but only if the allocation rules name the tradeoffs.